Washer and Dryer Dimensions Explained (3 Diagrams Included)

 Standard Washer and Dryer Dimensions

-The average washers and dryers have a width of 27 inches so if you are planning to place these units side by side, you’ll need around 54 inches of space plus an additional inch between the appliance, thus a total of 57 inches of space will be required.
+The average washers and dryers have a width of 27 inches, so if you plan to place these units side by side, you’ll need around 54 inches of space plus an additional inch between the appliance.
+Thus, a total of 57 inches of space will be required.

 The height of standard washers and dryers should also be considered.
 This is usually between 35-43 inches.